Biden surveys Colorado wildfire damage, comforts victims

 “I thought it was perfectly safe,” she said.

-“I’d like to see the federal government and our city governments and our state governments help educate people on how we can use best building practices,” she said.
+“I’d like to see the federal government and our city governments and our state governments help educate people on how we can use best building practices,” she said shortly before Biden arrived.
 She’s been told home insurance will “come nowhere close” to covering the cost of rebuilding.

 On Friday, authorities identified a person whose remains were found near the origin of the fire earlier this week as Robert Sharpe, 69, of Boulder.
 In a statement, his family said Sharpe was a long-time resident who worked in the construction industry for many years.